End-of-Model-Year Car Buying Tips You Need to Know

-If you’re looking to get the most bang for your buck when shopping for a new vehicle, waiting to buy at the end of the manufacturer’s current model year is a great way to potentially save hundreds or even thousands of dollars while still enjoying the satisfaction of driving off the lot in a brand new car.
+Suppose you want the most bang when buying a new automobile.
+Purchasing near the end of the manufacturer’s current model year can save you hundreds or even thousands of dollars while still giving you the satisfaction of driving off the lot in a brand-new car.

-First of all, understand that there is no universal “end of model year,” as production cycles can vary from one auto manufacturer to the next.
-Don’t fall into the mistaken assumption that the end of a vehicle’s model year will fall in-line with the end of the calendar year, as this is not often the case.
+First, understand there is no universal “end of the model year,” as production cycles can vary from one auto manufacturer to the next.
+Don’t fall into the mistaken assumption that the end of a vehicle’s model year will fall in line with the end of the calendar year, as this is not often the case.

-For example, if a car you’re interested in has a new model release date for November, you would probably be at the greatest advantage to shop for leftover new cars of that model sometime in October.
+For example, if a car you’re interested in has a new model release date for November, you would probably be at the most significant advantage to shop for leftover new cars of that model sometime in October.

 In most cases, you can expect a new model year to start around late fall or early winter.
-It is pretty rare for a new model year to be released in the spring or summer, but it’s not entirely unheard of so be sure to do your research.
+It is rare for a new model year to be released in the spring or summer, but it’s not entirely unheard of, so research.

-2. Consider Your Needs When Buying an End of the Model Year Car
+2) Consider Your Needs When Buying a Leftover New Car

-While it may be impossible to know exactly where you’ll stand this time next year, let alone several years from now, it’s a good idea to look to the future when considering buying an end-of-model-year car.
-That’s because, depending on how long you plan on having the car, it may or may not be worth the savings to buy a leftover.
+While it may be impossible to know exactly where you’ll stand next year, let alone several years from now, it’s a good idea to look to the future when considering buying an end-of-model-year car.
+That’s because, depending on how long you plan on having the vehicle, purchasing a leftover may or may not be worth the savings.

-For instance, let’s say buying a 2018 model year of one car will save you $2,000 on your purchase when compared to a 2019 model of the same car.
-However, because you like to buy a new car every few years, your 2018 model may have a significantly lower resale/trade-in value than a 2019 model (possibly several thousand dollars lower).
+For instance, buying a 2023 model year of one car will save you $2,000 on your purchase compared to a 2024 model of the exact vehicle.
+However, because you like to buy a new car every few years, your 2023 model may have a significantly lower resale/trade-in value than a 2023 model (possibly several thousand dollars lower).

 As a result, you may have saved some money on your vehicle up-front by buying at the end of the model year, but you ultimately would have saved more by purchasing the newer model year and trading it back in or selling it for more down the road.

-If you’re thinking of buying an end-of-model-year car, take time to assess and determine your own needs before you head to the dealership.
-This means figuring out what type of budget you’re working with and whether or not you’ll need to arrange financing.
+If you’re considering buying an end-of-model-year car, assess and determine your needs before heading to the dealership.
+You should decide on what type of budget you’re working with and whether or not you’ll need to arrange auto financing.

 If you plan on applying for financing, what type of down payment are you comfortable with putting down?
-If you have some specific makes and models in mind, it can also be a good idea to check with a few online auto insurance carriers and get a few free online insurance quotes so you can have a better idea of how much you’ll be paying each month for coverage.
+Suppose you have some specific makes and models in mind.
+In that case, it can also be a good idea to check with a few online auto insurance carriers and get a few free online insurance quotes to understand better how much you’ll pay each month for coverage.

-You may also want to make a list of “needs” versus “wants” in a new car.
-Make sure you’ll be able to check off most (if not all) of your “needs” with a leftover new car; it may not be worth saving a couple thousand dollars on an end-of-model-year vehicle if it means not getting all the features you want, so know how to decide when it may actually be worth it to spend a little more on a new model year or another car altogether.
+You may also want to list “needs” versus “wants” in a new car.
+It may be worth saving a few thousand dollars if you can check off most (if not all) of your “wants” with a leftover new car.
+However, if you don’t get all the features or the car you want, it may be worth passing on an end-of-the-model-year vehicle.

 4. Take Advantage of Discontinued Models

-A little online new car research will generally tell you whether or not a particular model of vehicle is being discontinued for the following year.
-If you already have your heart set on a specific vehicle, then, be sure to find out whether or not it will continue to be in production.
+A little online new car research will generally tell you whether or not a particular discontinued model will be available for the following year.
+If you already have your heart set on a specific vehicle, then determine whether it will continue to be in production.

-If not, and if there is still a relatively high demand for that vehicle, you might actually end up paying more for the car than if it were not being discontinued.
+If not, and if there is still a relatively high demand for that vehicle, you might pay more for the car than if it was not discontinued.
 This is basic supply-and-demand economics at work, unfortunately.

-On the flip side, if you’re still set on a particular make and model of car that’s about to be discontinued, you’ll want to act quickly and buy while the inventory is still available.
+On the flip side, if you’re still set on a particular make and model of car that’s being phased out, you’ll want to act quickly and buy while the inventory is still available.

-When you shop for a leftover new car and see a price that seems too good to be true, make sure to ask whether or not the vehicle has been previously used as a demo or loaner.
+When you shop for a leftover new car and see a price that seems too good to be true, ask whether the vehicle was previously used as a demo or loaner.

 These are vehicles that the dealership may provide to service customers to borrow when they’re having work done on their cars.
 As a result, they may have higher mileage on them.

-If you notice while test driving that the number on the odometer seems higher than you would expect for a new car, don’t hesitate to ask; the dealership will be legally required to disclose this to you.
+If you notice while test driving that the number on the odometer seems higher than expected for a new car, don’t hesitate to ask; the dealership legally must disclose this to you.

-Leftover new cars often sell for so much less than new model years because they’re just that: leftovers.
+Leftover new cars often sell for so much less than recent models because they’re just that: leftovers.
 You may find that the end-of-model-year vehicles left on the lot are not in your favorite color, or they may be an unpopular trim level that didn’t sell successfully throughout the year.
-Simply put, when you shop leftover new cars, there’s a good chance you won’t end up with the exact color, trim, or features that you want.
-You should go into the buying process with this in mind so you’re not disappointed.

-On the other hand, if the car you’re looking at is really lacking a specific feature that you wanted, it can never hurt to try and negotiate with the dealership.
-If they’re really desperate to move the vehicle off their lot, they might be willing to install that must-have feature for free or for a heavily discounted price.
+On the other hand, if the car you’re looking at lacks a specific feature that you wanted, it can never hurt to try and negotiate with the dealership.
+If they’re desperate to move the vehicle off their lot, they might be willing to install that must-have feature for free or at a heavily discounted price.

-Knowing when to walk away from a vehicle negotiation that just isn’t working out is also important.
-When it comes to buying an end-of-model-year car, you’ll especially want to be on the lookout for the “bait and switch” tactic.
+Knowing when to walk away from a vehicle negotiation that just isn’t working out is also essential.
+When buying an end-of-model-year car, you’ll especially want to look for the “bait and switch” tactic.

-This occurs when a dealership advertises a leftover new car at a seemingly too-good-to-be-true discount.
-Once you arrive at the dealership, you’re informed that the vehicle advertised has already been sold, but that there is another option available that’s just a little more expensive.
+This common technique occurs when a dealership advertises a leftover new car at a seemingly too-good-to-be-true discount.
+Once you arrive at the dealership, you find out that the advertised vehicle has already sold but that another option that’s just a little more expensive is available.

 This “bait and switch” tactic is unfair and even illegal in some states.
 Either way, it’s a sign of an unscrupulous dealer, so it’s best to walk away and take your business elsewhere.

-When it comes to negotiations, did you know that the time of day and day of the week you visit the dealership can make a big difference?
+When it comes to negotiations, did you know that the time and day of the week you visit the dealership can make a big difference?
 Think about it.
-Most car salespeople are paid commission, so they’re naturally going to want to help customers that are willing to spend the most money on a new car.
+Most car salespeople are paid commission, so they’re naturally going to want to help customers willing to spend the most money on a new car.

 On the other hand, if you visit the dealership during a less busy time of the week (such as a weekday during “normal” work hours), you’re likely to end up with a salesperson who is eager to make a sale and thus more willing to go above and beyond with negotiations.

-One of the best pieces of advice to keep in mind when shopping for any car, including a leftover new car, is to never pay more than the listed sticker price.
+One of the best pieces of advice to remember when shopping for any car, including a leftover new car, is never to pay more than the listed sticker price.

-Even if a car seems to be “loaded” with extra features, paying more than sticker price means you’ve been had and your vehicle will likely depreciate well under that price as soon as you drive it off the lot.
+Even if a car seems to be “loaded” with extra features, paying more than the sticker price means they’re taking advantage of you, and your vehicle will likely depreciate well under that price as soon as you drive it off the lot.

-10. Don’t Lose Out on a Great Deal
+10) Don’t Lose Out on a Great End-of-the-Model-Year Car Deal

 While you certainly don’t want to rush into buying a new car if you’re not ready, it’s also worth bearing in mind that leftover new cars tend to fly off lots pretty quickly due to the heavy discounts that come with them.

-As a result, if you come across a vehicle you really like and have already taken the time to research and test drive, you don’t want to pass up a good deal.
-It’s generally smart to go into shopping for leftover new cars with the idea that you’ll be prepared to buy same-day if you come across the right car.
+As a result, if you come across a vehicle you like and have already taken the time to research and test drive; you don’t want to pass up a good deal.
+It’s generally wise to go shopping for leftover new cars with the idea that you’ll be prepared to buy the same day if you come across the right vehicle.

-Unfortunately, that car may have already been purchased by somebody else if you take a day to “think on it” and come back to the dealership.
+Unfortunately, somebody else may have already purchased that car if you take a day to “think about it” and return to the dealership.

-Overall, buying a car at the end of its model year can be a smart financial decision.
-Buying an end-of-model-year car not only saves you money, but allows you to revel in that new-car smell all the same.
-And by keeping these practical tips in mind as you shop for leftover new cars, you’ll be able to shop, negotiate, and ultimately buy with confidence.
+Buying a car at the end of its model year can be an intelligent financial decision.
+Buying an end-of-model-year vehicle saves you money and allows you to revel in that new car smell all the same.
+By keeping these practical tips in mind as you shop for leftover new cars, you can shop, negotiate, and ultimately buy confidently.

-As always, I recommend using a trusted, well established online referral service such as Ryde Shopper, Motor Trend and Cars Direct before physically walking into a car dealership.
-Their free online price quotes will automatically help level the playing field with the dealer and let you know right away which dealer’s are willing to be more flexible on price.
-Please consider them the next time you decide to buy a used car online, they will save you a lot of money.
+Their free online price quotes will automatically help level the playing field with the dealer and let you know right away which dealers will be more flexible on price.
+Please consider them the next time you buy a used car online.
+They will save you a lot of money.